-The Compensation Committee engaged Pearl Meyer & Partners, LLC, an independent compensation consultant, during the fiscal year ended December 31, 2018 to provide comparative data on executive and non-employee director compensation practices in our industry and to advise the Compensation Committee on our executive, non-executive and non-employee director compensation and equity plan programs generally.
+The Compensation Committee engaged Pearl Meyer & Partners, LLC, an independent compensation consultant, during 2019 to provide comparative data on executive and non-employee director compensation practices in our industry and to advise the Compensation Committee on our executive, non-executive and non-employee director compensation and equity programs generally.
 The Compensation Committee retains the sole authority to direct, terminate or engage Pearl Meyer & Partners' services.
-Other than the services for which Pearl Meyer & Partners was engaged by the Compensation Committee, Pearl Meyer & Partners did not provide any other services to the Company or its affiliates.
+Other than the services for which Pearl Meyer & Partners was engaged by the Compensation Committee, Pearl Meyer & Partners did not provide any other services to the Company or its affiliates during 2019.